tferracina/ArDCA-Python/writeup.typ

 It is important to note--anticipating further exploration--that the Potts model is over-parametrized: many different $(h, J)$ sets define exactly the same distribution.
 Without a gauge choice, the parameters will not be uniquely identifiable and the norms of $J$ can be misleading, hindering the process of optimization.
 Some common gauges, which will be explored in detail further, are reference states, zero-sum, and defining it implicitly via regularization.

 == Direct Coupling Analysis
 The statistical dependencies observed in MSAs encode important information about protein structure and function.
 However, naive measures such as covariance cannot distinguish between direct correlations, which arise from true physical or functional contacts, and indirect correlations, propagated via other residues.
-Direct Coupling Analysis (DCA) addresses this problem by introducing an explicit generative model for the sequences.
+Direct Coupling Analysis (DCA) addresses this problem by introducing a method to separate direct correlations.

 DCA assumes that sequences in the MSA are independent realizations of a Potts model distribution:
 $
   P(bold(sigma)) = 1 / Z exp(sum_i h_i (sigma_i) + sum_(i<j) J_(i j) (sigma_i, sigma_j))
 $ <potts>
 where $h_i$ are site-specific fields and $J_(i j)$ are coupling parameters between residue pairs.
 The central goal of DCA is to infer the interaction parameters $J_(i j)$ that best explain the observed single- and pairwise frequencies.
 In practice, direct inference of these parameters is computationally challenging.
 Evaluating the partition function $Z$ is intractable for realistic proteins, as it requires summing over $q^L$ possible sequences.
 Thus, distinct implementations of DCA introduce approximations to bypass this computation.
 The original message passing implementation @weigt2009, directly attempted to solve for couplings through a slowly converging iterative scheme, making it inapplicable in practice.
 In this paper, we will explore some important algorithmic innovations in DCA following its conception.

 = Evolution of DCA Methods